TexasLAN/documents/code_of_conduct.md

 **Article VIII: Reinstatement After Discipline**

-**Section 1.**  Appeal of Expulsion.
-An expelled Member may present a petition for reinstatement to the Fraternity.
-The petition for reinstatement shall contain:

-1. A narrative history of his or her association with the Fraternity.
-2. Written confirmation that the terms of the expulsion were complied with
-3. Circumstances of the expulsion
-4. The reasons for the application for reinstatement.

-The reinstatement application must be presented in writing to the Standards Board, which may then hear statements from the representative of the fact finding team, the accused, Members or others knowledgeable about facts of the expulsion.

-Only upon a clear showing of reform and relief should the Standards Board reinstate a Member who has been expelled.
-The Standards Board may restore the Member to full membership in good standing, restore him or her to membership on a lesser disciplinary status, or deny his or her petition.
-If the petition is denied, the expelled member may not repeat his or her petition for a period of at least one calendar year.
+**Section 1.**  The decision of the Standards Board and VP of Standards is final.
+Cases may only be reopened in the event that new evidence is presented to the VP of Standards that they determine could reasonably lead to a different decision.

-**Section 2.**  The decision of the Standards Board and VP of Standards shall be publicized at the nearest chapter Meeting of Lambda Alpha Nu by the VP of Standards or a member of the Standards Board
+**Section 2.**  The decision of the Standards Board and VP of Standards shall be publicized at the nearest chapter Meeting of Lambda Alpha Nu by the VP of Standards or a member of the Standards Board.

 **Section 3.**  A disciplined or suspended Member shall, prior to any reinstatement to good standing, pay all regular fees and dues incurred prior to and during the disciplinary period, including general dues, unless exempt from the dues by the terms of the probation.